When and How to Say Thank You to Your Wedding Vendors

 - Prepare in Advance: Before the wedding, decide which vendors you’ll be tipping and how much.
 Place the cash in a sealed envelope and include a thank you card or note expressing your gratitude.
 This personal touch can mean the world to someone who’s worked hard to make your day special.

 - Enlist Your Wedding Planner: Your wedding day will be busy, and the last thing you want to worry about is tracking down vendors to hand out tips.
 This is where your wedding planner comes in.
 Entrust your planner with the envelopes and ask them to distribute the gratuities to the appropriate vendors at the right times.
+Just remember: your planner is distributing tips for you, but that does not mean they are excluded from receiving one.
+Budget a separate envelope for them, and entrust it to a family member or member of your wedding party to present on your behalf.

 - Timing Is Key: Tips are usually given at the end of the event, once the service has been provided.
 For example, caterers, bartenders, and musicians are typically tipped after the reception, while hair and makeup artists are tipped after they’ve completed their services.
 Your wedding planner can ensure that each vendor receives their gratuity at the appropriate time.